Fact sheet: Excavation (in dried soil) and off-site disposal – sediments

 Long-term considerations (following remediation work)

-Excavation typically provides a high degree of accuracy with respect to contaminant removal, as it is conducted in dry conditions.
+Excavation typically provides a high degree of accuracy with respect to contaminant removal, as it is conducted in dried conditions.
 In general, long-term monitoring is not required at excavation sites where all contaminated sediment has been completely removed and treated.
 Long-term monitoring may be required in cases where excavation is followed by other remedial technologies, or if an on-site sediment disposal method is used.

 Secondary by-products and/or metabolites